London Zoo: Notable past animals

 On 27 November 1949, Brumas became the first polar bear to be successfully bred at the zoo, and immediately became a major attraction with the public.
 This led to the zoo's annual attendance to rise to over 3 million in 1950 - a figure that has yet to be topped.
-Although a female, the press reported that she was a 'he' and this was not corrected at the time, leading the public to believe the bear was a male.
-Eighteen years later, on 1 December 1967 the second polar bear bred at the zoo, this time a male, was born.
+Despite being a female bear, the press mistakenly reported her as a 'he', and this error was not corrected, leading the public to believe the bear was a male.
+Eighteen years later, on December 1, 1967, the zoo welcomed its second polar bear cub, a male.
 He was named Pipaluk (a Greenlandic Inuit feminine given name meaning little one or sweet little thing) but, in 1985, had to leave the zoo when the Mappin Terraces closed.

 One of the zoo's most famous giant pandas, Chi Chi, arrived in 1958.
-Although originally destined for an American zoo, Washington, D.C. had ceased all trade with communist China and so Chi Chi was refused entry to the United States.
+Although originally destined for an American zoo, Washington, D.C. had ceased all trade with communist China, and so Chi Chi was refused entry to the United States.
 In the interests of conservation, ZSL had stated they would not encourage the collection of wild pandas.
-However, when it was pointed out that Chi Chi had already been collected, her purchase was approved, and she immediately become the star attraction at London Zoo.
-As the only giant panda in the west she was the inspiration of Peter Scott's design for the World Wildlife Fund logo.
+However, when it was pointed out that Chi Chi had already been collected, her purchase was approved, and she immediately became the star attraction at London Zoo.
+As the only giant panda in the West, she was the inspiration for Sir Peter Scott's design for the World Wildlife Fund logo.
 In July 1972, Chi Chi died and was publicly mourned.
 The zoo's last giant panda was Ming Ming.
 She arrived in 1991 on a breeding loan from China.
-After unsuccessful breeding attempts with Berlin's Zoo giant panda Bao Bao it had been decided to return Ming Ming to China, leaving the London Zoo without a giant panda since the end of October 1994.
+After unsuccessful breeding attempts with Berlin's Zoo giant panda Bao Bao, it was decided that Ming Ming should return to China.
+As a result, the London Zoo has been without a giant panda since the end of October 1994.
 Zoo staff later suggested that Chinese zookeepers knew that she was infertile and lent her in order to hide how much more advanced Western husbandry techniques were compared to theirs.

-On 31 January 1996 Turgi, who was the last Partula turgida, died in his habitat.
+On 31 January 1996, the last known Partula turgida land snail named "Turgi" died in his habitat.
 For four days in late August 2005, the zoo ran an exhibit entitled the Human zoo, which put eight humans on display in the Mappin Terraces.
-The idea behind the exhibit was to demonstrate the basic nature of man as an animal and examine the impact we have on the animal kingdom.
+The exhibit aimed to demonstrate the basic nature of man as an animal and examine our impact on the animal kingdom.